Volusia County Assault & Battery Lawyer

 In assault cases, the prosecution must prove beyond a reasonable doubt that the defendant demonstrated a viable threat.
 He or she may have done this through actions, words, or gestures.
 The prosecution must also evidence that the accused had the means to carry out the act and that the victim experienced real fear.

-Defenses for Assault
+Strategies for Assault Defense

 Oftentimes, defendants claim that they were only joking, or had no intention of carrying out their alleged threats.
 Attorney Douglas Williams is ready to stand by your side in court and tell your side of the story.
 Were you only kidding when you alluded to a particular crime?
 Did you threaten a victim by accident?
 Did you display a lack of intent?
 Did you make your threats out of self-defense, defense of another, or defense of property?
 Let our team advocate for you today.